 12V battery voltage drop during session

-Like other MEB platform vehicles, the Enyaq can experience 12V battery issues that cause the car to lose communication with the charger mid-session.
-The 12V battery powers the control electronics that manage the charging handshake.
+A weak 12V battery can cause the car to lose communication with the charger mid-session, as the 12V battery powers the control electronics that manage the charging handshake.
+If other causes do not explain the problem, have the 12V battery tested, especially on early MEB platform models.

 What to Do